 Whether Alzheimer’s disease, LATE, or another type of dementia, Home Sweet Home In-Home Care provides the fully customized, skilled, and creative home health care that can help seniors live the highest possible quality of life where it is most comfortable: at home.
 Our care aides are professionally trained and experienced in helping those with dementia, in addition to helping family caregivers to more effectively manage the varying difficulties experienced in each stage.

 Call us any time at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek to ask about additional dementia care resources, find answers to the questions you have, or even schedule an in-home consultation to find how we can assist a senior you love with dementia.
-Let our team show you why we’re the best when it comes to dementia care in Battle Creek, MI and other Michigan communities.
+Let our team show you why we’re the best when it comes to dementia care and other services for home health care in Battle Creek, MI and other Michigan communities.
 For a full list of the communities we serve, please visit our Locations page.